 How Many Implants are Needed for Implant-Supported Dentures?

-Implant-supported dentures provide people with all, or the majority, of their teeth missing to restore the feel and function of their teeth and once again feel confident in their smile.
-However, many fear that the process out of not knowing what to expect or how many implants they need to support the dentures.
+Implant-supported dentures provide people with the feel and function of their teeth once again so they can feel confident in their smile.

 In order to fully understand how many implants are needed for implant-supported dentures, it is important to first understand how the process works.

 After the initial consultation and both the patient and the dentist agree to treatment, the mouth is prepared for the implant placement, which may involve bone grafting and treatment for periodontal disease.

 Then the implants are surgically placed into the jawbone.
 Once the implant fuses into the jawbone, a second procedure is performed to reveal the abutment of the implant, which the dentures are then attached to.